‘Keep carbs low and things will fall into place’

 For one, living a keto lifestyle has helped Kristin’s depression.

-Back in Sept. of 2016, she and her family went through a major life transition when they moved from the United States to Korea.
+In Sept. of 2016, she and her family went through a major life transition when they moved from the United States to Korea.
 This was just three months after Kristin started her keto journey, but even that early on, her new lifestyle (and eating habits) made all the difference.

 Normally, such a large life event would have thrown her into a spiraling episode of severe depression, Kristin explains.
 But instead, she was able to maintain her composure and felt relatively fine throughout the process.